 This planning is what the Department does to achieve long term stability for children in the CEO's care.
 The primary permanency plan will be to return a child to live with their parents.
 The secondary permanency plan will be permanent out of home care.
 This aims to ensure that children remain connected to those who are most important to them.
-Children need safe, continuous and stable care arrangements, lifelong relationships and a sense of belonging.
-Permanency and stability are a
+Children need safe, continuous and stable care arrangements, lifelong relationships with a strong cultural identity, sense of belonging and connection.